vishesh-kumar-singh/vishesh-kumar-singh.github.io/README.md

 # Portfolio Website
 Welcome to my portfolio website!
-This is a simple, interactive portfolio **created entirely with the help of AI tools**, specifically ChatGPT.
-As someone with limited experience in web development, I chose to explore the capabilities of AI to assist in building a professional online presence.
+This is a simple, interactive portfolio **created entirely with the help of ChatGPT**.
+As someone with limited experience in web development, I chose to explore the capabilities of AI to assist in building a portfolio website for me.

 ## Features
 Responsive Design: The website adjusts to various screen sizes for both desktop and mobile views.
 Interactive Elements: Integrated interactive features, guided and implemented with ChatGPT’s assistance.
-Personalized Layout: The structure and design reflect my learning journey and current projects in machine learning, AI, and web development.
+Personalized Layout: The structure and design reflect my learning journey, skills and current projects.

 ## Technologies Used
 **ChatGPT** (for almost everything)